Northwest Harvest: Source of Food

 All of the food and operating funds received by Northwest Harvest comes from individuals, businesses, foundations, and other organizations.
 Approximately 25% of the food distributed by Northwest Harvest is purchased staples, such as rice, beans, pasta, canned fruit and vegetables, and protein.
 The other 75% comes from in-kind donations, mostly from businesses and institutions.
 The food received from food drives "provides… variety… [and] helps break the monotony of the staple food items".

 Distribution

 Northwest Harvest operates their own distribution centers in Auburn, Spokane, and Yakima.
 These warehouses allow Northwest Harvest to handle large quantities of food, including perishable items such as fruits, vegetables, and meat.
 They also partner with distributors in Grays Harbor, Lewis County, Wahkiakum County, and the Emergency Food Network of Tacoma.
 These organizations often support one another with staff and transportation services to maximize their efficiency.

 Cherry Street Food Bank

-Northwest Harvest's Cherry Street Food Bank in the First Hill Neighborhood of Seattle is the one of the busiest in Washington, providing nearly 1.5 million meals annually.
+Northwest Harvest's Cherry Street Food Bank in the First Hill Neighborhood of Seattle is one of the busiest in Washington, providing nearly 1.5 million meals annually.